-As I mentioned above, Halloween cupcakes can be any flavor, but I like to make mine black licorice flavored to go along with the licorice in the decorations.
+As I mentioned above, Halloween cupcakes can be any flavor, but I like to make mine flavored like black licorice to go along with the licorice in the decorations.
 It’s a unique flavor profile that will make these treats extra special.

 Black licorice is a love it or hate it kind of flavor.
-But, I’ve found that even those who don’t love black licorice enjoy the these cupcakes.
+But, I’ve found that even those who don’t love black licorice enjoy these cupcakes.
 The flavor isn’t as poignant as it is in the candy.

 To get as close as possible to the taste of black licorice, I looked up a recipe for homemade black licorice and used the same flavors that go into making licorice in the cupcakes: blackstrap molasses and anise.

 Blackstrap molasses is the darkest kind of molasses.
 It has a very different flavor from the light molasses that you would use in molasses cookies.

 For the anise flavor, I use ground anise (also called aniseed).
 You can either buy anise already ground or purchase whole anise and grind it in a coffee or spice grinder or by using a mortal and pestle.

 Note: Anise is not the same as star anise, so don’t buy the latter for this recipe.